 A reversible weight-loss procedure, it involves stapling off a section of the stomach thereby creating a pouch, reducing its size and allowing food to bypass the beginning of the small intestine, which is the duodenum and part of the jejunum.
 In addition, a silicon ring is placed over the pouch in order to prevent dilatation of the pouch.
 Post surgery, your appetite reduces, as you feel satiated with smaller portions of food.

-for those who have severe acid reflux and/or high cholesterol.
+those who have severe acid reflux and/or high cholesterol.
+Patients

-Patients who have suffered from diabetes for over 10 years
+who have suffered from diabetes for over 10 years also benefit

 This is also an excellent procedure to reduce BMI in order to achieve and maintain better weight loss.
 It may be recommended to those who have persistent acid reflux and/or weight regain after a sleeve gastrectomy.